mattbernst/wm-2/README.md

 from .bz2.

 ### Running extraction
-Run the Makefile `extract` target with `dumpfile` (pointing to your input data) set appropriately, like so:
+Run the Makefile `extract` target with `input` (pointing to your input data) set appropriately, like so:

 ```
-make extract dumpfile=/Users/mernst/git/wm-data/enwiki-latest-pages-articles.xml
+make extract input=/Users/mernst/git/wm-data/enwiki-latest-pages-articles.xml
 ```

 The equivalent sbt command is